Marine Engineers' Beneficial Association: History

-The nation's oldest maritime union was formed out of necessity in the late 19th century.
+The nation's oldest maritime union was formed out of necessity in the late nineteenth century.
 The introduction of steamships in the early 1800s increased the demand of engineers needed to maintain them operating.
 Steamship owners on the Mississippi and Great Lakes were competing with one another and demanding greater speeds from their vessels.
 However, the concept of steam engines powering these ships was still relatively new and the study of marine engineering was barely starting to develop as the engineers hired learned aboard the ship.
 The engineers hired to manage the steam engines were shore-side engineers since the marine engineer did not exist yet.
 It was a completely new kind of field compared to the shore-side work they were used to.
 The unfamiliarity with the specifics of what engineers were working with and the fact that the steam engine was in its earliest stages meant that the ships were boarded with engineers of minimal marine engineering knowledge and unreliable machinery.
 This increase in speed greatly reduced safety in the engine room due to fires and boiler explosions.
 Even with increased risk, the wages remained the same.

 The ongoing injuries and deaths from working on the steamships finally motivated engineers to demand a means of safety regulations from Congress to acquire protection and improve their working conditions.
 In 1838, the first Steamboat Act was implemented, however it was very inefficient because its legislation was vague and so the tragedies on steamships continued.
 The lack of improvement from the Steamboat Act led to and even greater demand to make the act stronger and more efficient.
 This continued until 1852 when Congress passed an enhanced version of the Steamboat Act, which required engineers to have a license to work on steamboats and enforced an inspection system for the machinery.

-The first gathering of the Buffalo Association of Engineers in 1854 an essential role model for the unionization of MEBA.
+The first gathering of the Buffalo Association of Engineers in 1854 was an essential role model for the creation of the MEBA.
 The Buffalo Association of Engineers implemented the topics of discussion such as wage, which helped them fight wage cuts until they dismembered the association.
 When wages started to be cut again, cities such as Cleveland, Chicago, and Detroit took after the Buffalo association and created organizations of their own.
 Individually, these city-wide associations were merely effective, therefore this brought on the idea to unite the one-city associations as a national movement.
 The Buffalo Association of Engineers began corresponding with other marine engineer associations around the country.
 In February 1875, the leaders of five steamship unions out of Buffalo, New York, Cleveland, Ohio, Detroit, Michigan, Chicago, Illinois, and Baltimore, Maryland, convened in Cleveland, Ohio, to join together.
 This organization called itself the National Marine Engineers Association and chose Garret Douw of Buffalo as its president.
-(The word Beneficial was not added until 1883.)
+(The word Beneficial was added in 1883.)